 The galaxy has been extensively studied across various wavelengths, from radio to X-rays, revealing its structure, dynamics, and stellar populations.

-The best time to observe M65 is during the spring months from March to May when the constellation Leo is well-positioned for viewing in the night sky.
+The best time to observe M65 is during the spring months, specifically from March to May when the constellation Leo is well-positioned for viewing in the night sky.
 During these months, Leo rises in the eastern sky in the evening and remains visible for most of the night.

 While M65 is better suited for observations in the northern hemisphere, it can also be observed from the Southern Hemisphere at locations closer to the equator.
 However, southern observers may have a shorter window for viewing the galaxy, and it may appear lower in the sky compared to northern latitudes.